Unhoused Youth Community Resources Directory

 To learn more or to find out if you are eligible, please call (404) 881-1991 ext.
 5608 or (888) 206-7372.
 Please leave a voicemail and your call will be returned in queue.

-Our hunger relief programs are uniquely tailored to the communities we serve.
-Action Ministries’ network of volunteers, food pantries, community kitchens, and childhood feeding programs improves access to fresh meat and produce, prepared meals and pantry foods in our local communities.
+Action Ministries’ hunger relief programs are uniquely tailored to the communities it serves.
+It’s network of volunteers, food pantries, community kitchens, and childhood feeding programs improves access to fresh meat and produce, prepared meals and pantry foods in our local metro communities.

 Women’s Community Kitchen